bigheiniu/meta-coronavirus-dataset/README.md

 - [PoliticalFact fact checked](https://www.politifact.com/coronavirus/): PolitiFact has fact-checked a lot of popular social media posts about the virus, including fake coronavirus cures, false news reports and conspiracy theories about the spread.
 - [Coronavirus Misinformation Tracking Center](https://www.newsguardtech.com/coronavirus-misinformation-tracking-center/):  All the news and information sites in the U.S., the U.K., France, Italy, and Germany that published materially false information about the virus found by [NewsGuard](www.newsguardtech.com) .
 - [Malicious URLs](https://github.com/bigheiniu/awesome-coronavirus19-dataset/blob/master/MaliciousURLS.txt): These URLs are malicious urls.
+- [COVID-19 coronavirus news articles](https://www.covid19-archive.com/):  Database of archived COVID-19 coronavirus news articles.
+The articles are archived on archive.org and archive.today servers.
+Be patient!
+- [ COVID-19 Television Coverage Dataset](http://data.gdeltproject.org/blog/2020-coronavirus-narrative/live_tvnews/MASTERFILELIST.TXT): A New Dataset For Exploring The Coronavirus Narrative On Television News.

 ### Rumor
 - [FEMA](https://www.fema.gov/coronavirus-rumor-control): Help the public distinguish between rumors and facts regarding the response to coronavirus (COVID-19) pandemic.